vwxyzjn/cleanrl/docs/cloud/submit-experiments.md

 ## Customize the Docker Container

-Set up `buildx` and login in to your preferred registry.
+Set up docker's `buildx` and login in to your preferred registry.

 ```
 docker buildx create --use